FilipVelkovski2001/FilipVelkovski2001/README.md

 ## Allow me to Introduce Myself

 ```
-Hi I'm a Java Development student at Semos Education, my repositories right now are centered around the exercises and projects we do at Semos Education.
+Hi I'm a Java Development student at Semos Education.
+My repositories right now are centered around the exercises and projects we do at Semos Education.
 ```